 What is About Blank and Why Do I See it?

 When you are browsing the web, the appearance of the “About:Blank” page should be a rare occurrence.
-“About:Blank” is an empty browser page that is generated when something goes wrong with an About command.
-The appearance of “About:Blank” is not a serious or dangerous issue, it’s not a sign of a virus or malware infection, and it isn’t anything dangerous for your computer or smart device.
+“About:Blank” is an empty browser page that is generated when something goes wrong with an ‘About’ command.
+The appearance of “About:Blank” is not a serious or dangerous issue.
+So you don’t have to worry about one of these pages infecting your computer or smart device with a virus or malware.
 Most likely, it’s simply the result of a failed attempt to generate an informational page in your browser.

 As mentioned above, Chrome has a known glitch which can occasionally throw up the odd “About:Blank” page instead of doing something useful.
 The root cause of this is a corrupted page cache, the result of which is that the browser tries to access the “About:Blank” page instead of the page it was asked to fetch.
 Luckily, this corruption is easily remedied.

-Although I am presenting walkthroughs using the menus and commands common to Chrome, you should be able to adapt these instructions to any modern browser, such as Firefox or Opera.
+Although I am presenting walkthroughs using the menus and commands common to Chrome, you should be able to adapt these instructions to any modern browser, such as Firefox, Opera, etc.

 - Open Chrome if it isn’t already.